 You have probably been using the Cloud for a long time without realising it.
 If you use services like Hotmail or Spotify then these are all Cloud products.
 You are accessing a service via an Internet connection.

-Now that we have established a basic understanding of what the Cloud is we can move on to the advantages of using it.
+Now that we have established a basic understanding, we can move on to our cloud computing advantages.

 Cloud computing has changed how Finance Directors and IT Managers need to look at their investments in technology.
 Cloud Services operate on subscription models where you pay a small fee (often per user per month) regularly over time instead of having a massive upfront cost.
 You also have the added advantage that you always have the latest version of what is available (you may see this advantage again in this list).